the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/reverse-sort.md

 * Set the new state in the `handleSort` handler based on the previous sort.
 * Use the new `isReverse` state for sorting the list with the sort function from the dictionary with the optionally applied `reverse()` function from JavaScript arrays.

+Let's get to the task.
 The initial sort direction works for strings, as well as numeric sorts like the reverse sort for JavaScript numbers that arranges them from high to low.
-Now we need another state to track whether the sort is reversed or normal, to make it more complex:
+Now we need another state to track whether the sort is reversed or normal:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~